 In 2008, NASA’s Langley Research Center helped Speedo test materials and seams in NASA’s wind tunnel for drag.
 The result was the Speedo LZR Racer swimsuit worn by numerous medal winners in that year’s Olympics, including Katie Hoff, who praised it for its sleek design.

 Some of the first research into the eyeglass coatings we take for granted was done at NASA’S Ames Research Center to improve astronaut helmet visors and the membranes of water purification systems.
-In the 1980s, the scientists applied the science to eyeglasses, goggles, sunglasses, and safety masks to provide protection and enhance colors.
-(If you can solve this puzzle, you might just be qualified to be an astronaut.)
+In the 1980s, scientists applied the science to eyeglasses, goggles, sunglasses, and safety masks to provide protection and enhance colors.

 NASA’s space blankets save lives in the wilderness every year: They were first developed by in 1973 when the Skylab-3 Mission required a sun shield to insulate the satellite itself.
 Now they’re found in every decent emergency and disaster kit.